Mike Flynn Failed To Disclose Payments From Kremlin Media Network

 — (((STOP))) tRumpnado (@Trumpnado2016) April 2, 2017

 Flynn’s amended filing included a disclosure of the sum of $45,000 he received from RT.
-The amended disclosure is in accordance with the requirement that pubic office holders must disclose sources of income or payments exceeding $5,000.
+The amended disclosure is in accordance with the requirement that public office holders must disclose sources of income or payments exceeding $5,000.
 But the payment from RT was reportedly not disclosed in the original disclosure statement that Flynn filed after he was appointed as Trump’s security adviser, according to the Washington Post.

-Other previously undisclosed payments included fees that Flynn received for speeches he made at events sponsored by two other Russians companies, the cybersecurity company Kaspersky and Volga Dnepr Airlines.
+Other previously undisclosed payments included fees that Flynn received for speeches he made at events sponsored by two other Russians companies, the cyber security company Kaspersky and Volga Dnepr Airlines.

 However, a source close to the retired general said that Flynn was in the process of disclosing the payments when he was forced to resign.
 Flynn’s forced resignation, according to the source, interrupted ongoing efforts to make the necessary disclosures.
 In other words, the information about the payments was missing from Flynn’s original disclosure forms because he suspended the process of making the disclosures after his unexpected resignation.